-FDA tentatively approves Merck's copycat of Sanofi's Lantus
+CORRECTED-FDA tentatively approves Merck's copycat of Sanofi's Lantus (July 20)

+(Corrects to "follow-on biologic" from "biosimilar" in paragraphs 1, 6 and 9; removes reference to "biosimilar" throughout the story)

-July 20 (Reuters) - Merck and Co Inc said on Thursday the U.S. Food and Drug Administration (FDA) tentatively approved its biosimilar version of French drugmaker Sanofi SA's blockbuster diabetes treatment, Lantus.
+July 20 (Reuters) - Merck and Co Inc said on Thursday the U.S. Food and Drug Administration (FDA) tentatively approved its follow-on biologic version of French drugmaker Sanofi SA's blockbuster diabetes treatment, Lantus.

 Merck's copycat, if launched, would challenge Lantus as a cheaper alternative that could chip away at the drug's sales, which reached 5.71 billion euros ($6.6 billion) last year and represented over a sixth of Sanofi's total sales.